LdDl/odam/README.md

         "server_port": 50051 # gRPC server's listening port
     },
     "tracker_settings": { # Tracked settings
+        "tracker_type": "simple/kalman" # Use one of supported trackers.
+Simple tracker should fit realy simple scenes, while Kalman should be used with complicated scenes.
         "lines_settings":[
             {
                 "line_id": 1, # Unique ID for line id (useful for 'client-server' model)